Showing posts with label Science. Show all posts

 Each type of study has a purpose and a role within the larger picture, and the entire process is hugely expensive.
 The studies mentioned in Dr Gerber's book were organized and conducted by universities, which is understandable as healers may not have the funds or the knowledge to set up a study that achieves (measures) what what it sets out to do.

 Dr Gerber's book is fascinating.
 It goes through research done on cell division, detailing how electric impulses are involved in a range of biological processes, before discussing lab studies where psychic healing was seen to have a similar effect to magnetic waves (on water).
-In this case, we might take the effects of an invisible force as proof, or indication, of its existence.
+In this case, the book takes the effects of an invisible force as indication of its existence.
+Later, the book talks about decreased hydrogen bonding and surface tension in healer treated water - minor shifts - though I have to admit the implications of that are beyond me.

 Taking Belief Out of the Equation

 1) In one experiment researchers performed surgery on mice and measured their surgical wounds afterwards.
 One group of mice received psychic healing, one group a placebo (warmth to simulate the healer's hands) and a third control group.
-The mice that received psychic healing recovered before the others with the difference being statistically significant.
+The mice that received psychic healing recovered before the others - the book doesn't cover the statistics though.
+I would have liked to see that.
 Dr Gerber then explores laboratory studies on the effect that psychic healing has on cell enzymes as a potential explanation for this.

-2) This one I struggled with because thyroid tumours were induced in mice.
-Three groups of mice were exposed either to psychic healing, placebo or control.
-Delayed tumour growth was seen in the group of mice that received psychic healing.
-It didn't make their tumours disappear however, and Dr Gerber highlights the fact that psychic healing is complementary to medical care, not alternative.
-The results are said to be statistically significant, but the book doesn't go into the details.
+2) This one I struggled with because thyroids were enlarged in mice.
+Four groups of mice were exposed either to psychic healing, placebo or control.
+There were two placebo groups to factor out the human touch effect.
+One had non-healer people holding the mice - the other simulated warmth, without any kind of human contact.
+Dr Gerber reports that delayed enlargement was seen in the group of mice that received psychic healing.
+It did NOT reverse that enlargement however, and Dr Gerber highlights the fact that psychic healing is complementary to medical care, not alternative.
+The results are said to be significant, but the book doesn't go into the details.

 >>> Despite these findings, the researchers were unable to detect a magnetic field emanating from the Healer's hands.
 The studies mentioned were carried out by Dr Grad at McGill University and Dr Justa Smith at Rosemary Hill College.
 The same healer participated in both studies, which brings up my next question ...